ensdomains/ens.domains/README.md

 - Type
 - Level of integration
 - How to test (would help a lot if you add screenshot)
+- Github repo (if the code is open sourced)

 [Example PR](https://github.com/ensdomains/ens.domains/pull/42)